FAQ on Immigration and Education

 • Some colleges offer review sessions for NYS certification exams.
 Check with your school’s education department.
 There are many online resources available with study guides for New York State Teacher Certification Examinations (NYSTCE).
 The City University of New York (CUNY) has this handy tip-sheet for students wishing to take these exams here and here.
 CUNY students can access more resources on Blackboard by following these instructions.
 NYSED lists three teacher preparation programs on their website at SUNY schools here.

 • Unfortunately, undocumented individuals without Deferred Action for Childhood Arrivals (DACA) cannot legally be employed to teach in schools (public, private or charter) via standard payroll.
 However, it may be possible to work as an independent contractor.
 Recently CUNY provided some workshops on this topic, and those presentations are available here.
+Additional resources are available on the New York State Youth Leadership Council’s website: https://www.nysylc.org/getpaid.
 Moreover, it may be possible to work as a community educator; see our CUNY-IIE Redefining Teaching video for more information.

 • Individuals with an unexpired Employment Authorization Document (EAD), which is granted by DACA can work in any school setting.
 They should go through the same application process as any other educator applying for a position.
 These individuals should not be discriminated against in the job application process; according to the U.S. Citizenship and Immigration Services (USCIS), “employers cannot discriminate against individuals when hiring, firing, or recruiting because the individuals are or are not U.S. citizens, or because of their immigration status or type of employment authorization.”
 Moreover, when applying for any job in the United States, if an individual with DACA gets asked “Will you now or in the future require sponsorship to work in the United States?”, the answer is no, since they have an EAD that is renewable.